DKTJONATHAN/TheReport/src/content/posts/samia-suluhu-matatu.md

 ## Conclusion

-Cassypool’s Samia Suluhu matatu isn’t just bad taste — it’s a cultural misstep that undermines the values matatu art is supposed to represent.
+Cassypool’s Samia Suluhu matatu isn’t just bad taste, it’s a cultural misstep that undermines the values matatu art is supposed to represent.
 Kenya’s matatus should remain bold voices for the oppressed, not flashy PR tools for leaders accused of silencing them.

 <div class="article-meta">
   <p><strong>Published:</strong> August 9, 2025</p>